Jonny Polonsky: Career

 The Frank Black-produced demos were eventually scrapped, and Polonsky decided to rerecord the songs in his childhood home in Wilmette, using digital home recording equipment.
 He produced, recorded and performed everything himself on his debut record for American.
-Hi My Name is Jonny was mixed by Brendan O'Brien (Neil Young, Pearl Jam, Bruce Springsteen, Rage Against the Machine) and was released by American Recordings on January 16, 1996.
-It received an overwhelmingly positive critical reception from international news outlets, from The New York Times to MTV.
+Hi My Name is Jonny was mixed by Brendan O'Brien and was released by American Recordings on January 16, 1996.
+It received a positive critical reception from international news outlets, from The New York Times to MTV.

 Immediately after the record's release, Polonsky and his live band toured as the main support act for Frank Black for twelve weeks in North America.
 They also performed on the Second Stage for the 1996 Lollapalooza summer tour.

 Polonsky then disappeared from recording and touring as a solo artist.
 He reemerged as a touring musician in the late 1990s and into the new millennium with Local H and Pete Yorn, among others.

 In 2004 Polonsky released The Power of Sound, and he and his band supported Audioslave on their five-week North American club tour in the spring of 2005.

 In 2006, Polonsky formed the short-lived band Big Nose with Brad Wilk and Tim Commerford of Rage Against the Machine and Audioslave.
 Big Nose collaborated on two songs with Tool and A Perfect Circle frontman Maynard James Keenan.
 Keenan ended up using the two songs, "Sour Grapes" and "Momma Sed", for his music/art project Puscifer.
 Polonsky wrote, recorded and toured with Puscifer from 2007 to 2010.